JSON RAO Result File

 The flow margin of the CNEC.
 If two flow values exist for the CNEC (i.e. if it is monitored on both sides) and / or if it has multiple thresholds, the smallest margin is returned.

-// get the margin of a given flow cnec, in a given unit, at a given state
+// get the margin of a given flow cnec, in a given unit, after optimisation of a given instant

 Example: